nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `calendar`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-All the other commands in this [Viewing your Calendar](#viewing-your-calendar) section act as a shortcut that opens the calendar as well!
+All the other commands in this [Managing Your Schedule](#managing-your-schedule) section act as a shortcut that opens the calendar as well!
 For example, the `day` command below opens the calendar, **and** goes to the day page.
 You can skip typing `calendar`!
 </div>